Canterbury Christ Church University: What it's really like

-As a result, according to the HESA Graduate Outcomes Survey 2022, we rank third in the UK for our graduates being in employment after finishing their degree.
+As a result, we have been named number one in the UK for graduates in employment, according to the HESA Graduate Outcomes Survey 2023.
+94% of our graduates are in work 15 months after finishing their degree.

-If you’re an international student, Canterbury is a beautiful and multicultural city in which to spend your time studying abroad.
-Look out for Canterbury Cathedral, which you’ll have free access to as a CCCU student; and the Westgate, the largest surviving mediaeval gate in the whole of England.
+If you’re an international student, Canterbury is also a beautiful and multicultural city in which to spend your time studying abroad.
+Look out for Canterbury Cathedral, which you’ll have free access to as a CCCU student.

 Who isn’t the right fit for CCCU?

-CCCU offers a more personal approach to its teaching style, with lots of one-to-one time.
+CCCU is a smaller university, offering a more personal approach to its teaching style with lots of one-to-one time.
 When I was at university I was often bumping into lecturers and having a chat.
-So if you’re someone who wants to blend into the crowd or hide at the back of a big lecture hall, CCCU might not be for you.
+Everyone is welcome here, but if you’re someone who wants to blend into the crowd or hide at the back of a big lecture hall, CCCU might not be for you.

 Any application tips?